Mueller Failed To Indict Donald Trump Jr. For Taking Foreign Help, Opening Door For Giuliani To Do Same Thing

-One of the many questions raised by special counsel Robert Mueller’s report on his Russia investigation findings is why Donald Trump’s eldest son, Donald Trump Jr., escaped indictment for what experts say — as Inquisitr has reported — appeared to be a clear violation of campaign finance laws, which prohibit soliciting or taking things of value from foreign governments or sources.
+One of the many questions raised by critics reading the Mueller’s report is why Donald Trump’s eldest son, Donald Trump Jr., escaped indictment for what some experts say — as The Inquisitr has reported — appeared to be a clear violation of campaign finance laws.
+Said campaign finance laws prohibit soliciting, or taking things of value, from foreign governments or sources.

-But by letting Trump Jr. off the hook, Mueller appears to have given green light to another Trump loyalist, former New York Mayor Rudy Giuliani who is also Trump’s personal lawyer, to do the same thing in the 2020 presidential campaign.
-Giuliani, according to a CBS News report, says that he plans to travel to Ukraine where he will push the government to open investigations into former Vice President Joe Biden, who currently leads the field of potential Democratic 2020 opponents for Trump by a wide margin in most polls.
+But by letting Trump Jr. off the hook, Mueller appears to have the go-ahead to another Trump loyalist — former New York Mayor Rudy Giuliani, who is also Trump’s personal lawyer — to do the same thing in the 2020 presidential campaign.
+Giuliani, according to a CBS News report, says that he plans to travel to Ukraine.
+There, he will reportedly push the government to open investigations into former Vice President Joe Biden, who currently leads the field of potential Democratic presidential candidates in the polls.

-Giuliani has previous high-level connections in Ukraine.
-According to a New York Times report Thursday, the Trump lawyer has also worked as a “lobbyist” for Ukrainian-Russian real estate billionaire Pavel Fuks.
+Giuliani has high-level connections in Ukraine.
+According to a Thursday report from The New York Times, the Trump lawyer has also worked as a “lobbyist” for Ukrainian-Russian real estate billionaire Pavel Fuks.

-Fuks had been reportedly investigated by Mueller over money allegedly funneled by the developer into Trump’s inaugural committee, according to Mother Jones magazine.
+Fuks had been reportedly investigated by Mueller over money allegedly funneled into Trump’s inaugural committee, according to Mother Jones magazine.
 But Fuks’ name does not appear in the Mueller report.

 Trump Jr. on June 9, 2016, took a meeting with group of Russians led by a Kremlin-connected lawyer, on the promise that they would deliver “incriminating” information on Democrat Hillary Clinton.
 But while such damaging information would appear to be extremely valuable to the Trump campaign, Mueller in his report — posted online by The New York Times — states that he would “encounter difficulty proving” that such information about Clinton — information that could help Trump win the 2016 presidential election — was worth more than $2,000, the threshold at which it becomes criminal to solicit a thing of value to a campaign from foreigners.